gimli-rs/cpp_demangle/README.md

-This crate can parse a C++ “mangled” linker symbol name into a Rust value describing what the name refers to: a variable, a function, a virtual table, etc. The description type implements `Display`, producing human-readable text describing the mangled name.
+This crate can parse a C++ “mangled” linker symbol name into a Rust value describing what the name refers to: a variable, a function, a virtual table, etc. The description type implements functions such as `demangle()`, producing human-readable text describing the mangled name.
 Debuggers and profilers can use this crate to provide more meaningful output.

 C++ requires the compiler to choose names for linker symbols consistently across compilation units, so that two compilation units that have seen the same